asahala/Rockford-Patcher/README.md

 ![alt text](https://www.mv.helsinki.fi/home/asahala/rockford/screenshot.png)

+## What is reconstructed and what is not?
+***Order of the themes:*** The order of the themes is based on the collectible names fround from the EXE from offset 7A0 - 7EF.
+It is not 100% certain which themes they refer to, but with a little reasoning all except jewels and gems are somewhat obvious.
+Clubs are for luck, notes for music and cups for the player.
+I have put scuba and miner in this order based on the palette definitions.
+There's only one theme with black background in the EXE (offsets 9E3 - 9F2), and I assume that this belongs to the miner more likely than the blue background at offsets 95B - 95A.

+***Order of the levels:*** The levels have been extracted from CELLMAPS.BIN and aligned with the themes in their order of appearance.
+I assume that it is the correct one, since the themes and levels of the base game have aligned similarly.
+The levels are ordered as HUNTER, THEME6, COOK, THEME7 etc.

+***Graphics:*** As for the lost graphics, the EXE only lists the tileset and animation file names (offsets 810 - 8DC).
+However, all tilesets except SPACE.FIL contain placeholder sprites for the player characters of all themes, including the hidden ones.
+These are in the order scuba diver, football player, musician, miner and leprechaun.
+Unfortunately their original colors are not shown and due to Amiga OCS --> EGA conversion, it is not possible to figure out using a single tileset even which pixels should be the same color.
+However, using all the tilesets this infromation can be reconstructed.

+Thus, only one tile is available for each hidden graphics set.
+I have used those as a reference point to draw the character animations.
+All enemies, tiles, walls etc. are pure ad hoc drawings my be that could fit the theme, except for the collectibles.
+Thanks to palette definitions that can be found from the exe at offsets 929 - 9F3, I could have some kind of idea of the general color scheme.
+For example, that the miner should be pretty dark and luck fairly saturated.

+Some tilesets have unused assets, such as the steam locomotive for Cowboy.
+I've modified some of these for the hidden themes.

 ## Want to collaborate?
 I not a graphics artist.
 If you you are, and are interested in collaborating to finetune the tile sets and graphics in a way that they are more similar to the game's original style, reach me out.
 All the big animations for the hidden themes are still undone.